 In this unit we will focus on how sound and light help to shape a performance.
 By selecting scenes from a variety of appropriate scripts students will work as a production team to create a fully realised performance.
-In this unit students will be given the opportunity to explore the roles of director, lighting designer and sound designer as well as actor.
+Students will be given the opportunity to perform and explore the roles of director, lighting designer and sound designer.